 Above is a time-lapse of a light painting session I did on a Cape Cod beach in Summer 2015.
 I edited it to include music and to create a dance partner, I made a double version of myself by duplicating the video layer and shifting the timing slightly.
 I decided to tape the lights to my body in response to an unfortunate incident I had weeks earlier -- While swinging a hard plastic LED above my head, at quite a clip, I hit myself in the temple.
 Instead of spending the night on the beach as I had hoped, I spent it in the ER.
 I received 4 stitches and many confused looks when explaining how I cut open my face.
 Art can be a dangerous venture, but even though I'm not happy that I now have a scar above my eyebrow, I do believe every step in the making of art leads to new grounds.
 By taking new precautions, this video was born.

+A Nam June Paik exhibit at the Centre Pompidou, Paris during my year abroad validated video as an art form, as well as a tool and medium in the creation of art.
 An art instructor assigned a self portrait.
 Here I incorporated the iPhoto face recognition software as a video source.
 I placed plastic over the computer screen and painted onto the surface.
 I used screen shots of the video as elements in a mixed media on canvas painting.

 With the use of several iPhone apps, I created this Instagram post within minutes.
 This piece was in reaction to an interview with Dr. Lustig siting the detrimental relationship we have as a nation with sugar.
 In the documentary "Fed Up", he sums it up in three words: "Sugar is poison."